Family Guide to Denarau Island

 Denarau by Airport Transfer

 Private and shared airport transfer services are available to get you between Nadi Airport and Denarau Island.
 These services can be booked in advance, where your driver will be waiting for you at the airport on your arrival.
-Private transfers are available with Pacific Destinations, Go Local Fiji and Valentine Tours Fiji.
-Shared transfers are available with Rosie Holidays.
-Expect to pay between FJ$50-$130.
+Check out private transfer recommendations in the Denarau Transport Guide.

 Denarau by Bus

 The public bus service in Nadi and Denarau is the cheapest way to get to Denarau.
-Westbus is the only public bus operator servicing Denarau, costing around FJ$1-$2 per person between Nadi and Denarau.
-Buses run from 5am to 11pm at 5-minute intervals at 6am-7pm.
-To get around Denarau, the Bula Bus is a hop-on-hop-off service costing around FJ$8 per adult for the full day.
+The public bus operator servicing Denarau costs around FJ$1-$2 per person between Nadi and Denarau.
+To get around Denarau, the hop-on-hop-off service costs around FJ$8 per adult for the full day.
 Children under 12 travel free with a paying adult.
+Learn more about these buses in the Denarau Transport Guide.

 For more advice on getting around Denarau, including the Denarau Marina water services, check out our 5 Ways to Get to Denarau.